EmJunaid/Risc-V-32I-Single-Cycle-Processor/README.md

 # DataPath Which have been Followed

-Below is the picture of data path which I followed to design the single cycle RiscV processor.
+Below is the picture of data path which I followed to design the single cycle Risc-V processor.
 The below diagram only supported these instructions:

 R-Type